 Then, continue exploring the dungeon until you find the entrances to the Orcish Mines and the Lair.
 Even though they are generally discovered in that order, most players will find it easier to clear the Lair first.
 These branches are not just digressions; clearing them is a major part of the game, and you will get significant resources from each.
 But, speaking of digressions...

 Throughout the game, you will find various portals to optional levels.
 If a portal demands a price, ignore it for now.
 Many of the portals are timed, so if you wish to enter them at all, you must do so quickly.
 Portal levels have different themes, and each has characteristic types of monsters and other threats.
 First, look up the portal, and consider whether you're equipped to deal with it.
-Some of these are obvious; to mention some later portals, it's fire resistance for the Volcano, cold resistance for the Ice Cave, or extra food for the Labyrinth.
+Some of these are obvious; You'll want fire resistance for the Volcano, cold resistance for the Ice Cave, or extra food for the Labyrinth.
 If the portal plays to your weak points, just skip it!
 (That is what "optional" means, after all.)
 Likewise, if the "guards" around the portal are too tough for you, you probably didn't want to go inside anyway.
 If the portal's timer runs out before you're ready to go in, well, that's life in the dungeon.

 While most of the individual branches are more-or-less optional, you do need to clear several of them to get your runes and win the game.
 Often when you first reach a branch entrance, you will not be strong enough to deal with the inhabitants, so you'll have to gather experience and equipment in the main dungeon, then come back later.
 When you do venture in, you should normally clear all but the last level.
 These "branch endings", especially those with runes, are much more dangerous than the rest of their branch!
 It's wiser to leave them be until you've gotten more powerful and are ready to take them on.
-Note that runes are not needed for anything until you are ready to enter the Realm of Zot.
+Note that runes are not needed for anything until you are ready to enter the Vaults or the Realm of Zot.

 It is generally safe to clear the all but the last level of the Lair when you find it.
 The first 3-4 levels are not too much of a challenge.
 You'll find packs of rats, various fast-moving poisonous snakes, frogs and assorted other beasts.
 (Watch out for spiny frogs, an early threat.)
 As you go deeper, sheep and yaks will occasionally be joined by death yaks, elephants, and sometimes even dire elephants.
 The occasional hydra will rear its heads, so make sure you have a means to deal with it.
 Establish your stash on L2; only beasts spawn on this level, and they can't pick up items.
 If you start having trouble with the beasts, return to the main dungeon (or other branches) for a while, rinse and repeat.
 Watch out for the occasional fire-breather such as a lindwurm, fire drake, or even a mottled dragon.
 If you're confident in your abilities, you may consider clearing Lair:8; however, be prepared to leave in a hurry, as Lair:8 always has a dangerous vault that you may not be able to handle.